xapian/xapian-docsprint/language_specific/python/index.rst

 simple strings before being passed to the Xapian core.
-The Xapian core is largely agnostic about character encoding, but in those places where it does process data in a character encoding dependent way it assumes that the data is in UTF-8.
+The Xapian core is largely agnostic about character encoding, but in those places where it does process data in a character encoding dependent way it assumes that the data is in UTF-8, and normalised to NFC or NFKC.
 The Xapian Python bindings always return string data as simple strings.

 Therefore, in order to avoid issues with character encodings, you should always pass text data to Xapian as unicode strings, or UTF-8 encoded simple